leiklier/smartwater-pcb/README.md

 This repository contains project files for the PCB design of an IoT sensor node responsible for datalogging of pollution parameters in rivers.

+The design was done in Altium 19 in collaboration with [Bjørn Brodtkorb](https://github.com/bjornbrodtkorb) as part of the subject [TTT4270](https://www.ntnu.no/studier/emner/TTT4270/2018) at NTNU.

 ---

-## About
+## Features

-The product features a state-of-the art [ATmega4809](https://www.microchip.com/wwwproducts/en/ATMEGA4809) MCU, and transmits sensor data over LoRaWAN using the [RN2483A](https://www.microchip.com/wwwproducts/en/RN2483) module.
-By connecting it to a solar panel, the device will be self-supplied with energy because of its built-in solar charger.
-It is designed for use with single cell Li-ion batteries.
-The sensors connecting to the device are all considered to be analog.

-The design was done in Altium 19 in collaboration with [Bjørn Brodtkorb](https://github.com/bjornbrodtkorb) as part of the subject [TTT4270](https://www.ntnu.no/studier/emner/TTT4270/2018) at NTNU.
+* Utilizes the state-of-the art Microchip [ATmega4809](https://www.microchip.com/wwwproducts/en/ATMEGA4809) MCU.
+* Transmits sensor data over LoRaWAN using the Microchip [RN2483A](https://www.microchip.com/wwwproducts/en/RN2483) module.
+* Can log data from five different sensors (analog) simultaneously.
+* The sensors can be powered down using NMOS-transistors to prevent them from drawing current when not in use.
+* Intrusion detection system: Using a reed sensor, the system can be configured to send an alert when the casing has been opened.
+* Low power mode: MCU can enter deep sleep, and the LoRaWAN chip can be powered down by a PMOS transistor connected to VCC.
+* Battery powered by single cell Li-ion batteries.
+* Batteries may be charged via the USB port.
+* Can be connected to a solar cell, which will charge the batteries when sufficient sun intensity.
+* Coloumb counter keeps track on how much capacity there is left on the batteries.
+* Works with 800MHz LoRaWAN.

 ## Screenshots

+### 3D model

 ![3D model of the PCB](./static/PCB_3D_Screenshot.png)

 **Figure 1:** *3D-view of the PCB.
 Dimensions: 8cm☓5cm.*

+### 2D model

 ![2D model of the PCB](./static/2D-view.png)

 **Figure 2:** *2D-view of the PCB.
 Ground planes are hidden in order to better show all traces.*

+### Block diagram

 ![Block diagram](./static/main_schematic.png)